hikeventures/hikeventures.github.io/_posts/2016-06-30-best-packrafting-helmets.markdown

 <!--more-->

-We have not tested all the helmets in this article but those are our favourites if we were to buy a new one.
+We have not tested all the helmets in this article but those are our favorites if we were to buy a new one.
 The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.

 ---